odhinto/dsc-phase-1-project-v3/README.md

 Data Understanding will prescribe subsequent cleaning steps to be done in the **Data Cleaning** subsection

+### Python Libraries Initialization
 First, we initialize common libraries we project to utilize in this exercise:

 *   pandas to create and manipulate dataframes
-*   seaborn to facilitate any requisite visualizations within the notebook
+*   seaborn and matplotlib to facilitate any requisite visualizations within the notebook
 *   numpy for mathematical calculations
 *   etc

+### Data Loading
-We then load the dataset and embark on a data understanding exercise.
+We then load the dataset into python as a dataframe and embark on a data understanding exercise.

 ### Data Understanding